CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

     ![Screenshot showing the files matching dropdown with the internal option added.](../Media/ex2-lab1-51.png)

 You've confirmed that your DLP policy blocked the transmission of sensitive employee IDs through email.

+## Review

+In this lab, you have completed the following tasks:

+- Onboarded a device for endpoint DLP
+- Created an endpoint DLP policy
+- Configured Endpoint DLP settings
+- Configured Microsoft Purview extension